grubdragon/grubdragon.github.io/_posts/2023-11-25-percolation.md

 [^huberman]: Not able to pin down the exact podcast, but a related one here: [Huberman Lab: Understand & Improve Memory Using Science-Based Tools](https://www.youtube.com/watch?v=szqPAPKE5tQ).
 [^momtest]: [The Mom Test: How to talk to customers, Rob Fitzpatrick](https://www.momtestbook.com/).
 [^books]: This advice is not all encompassing.
 Please don't follow if you aren't seriously ill like me.
 [^meditation]: Not personally verifiable, but anecdotally it seems to work.
 Personally, been procrastinating on this like a fool.
+Medito is available [here](https://meditofoundation.org/).
 [^rl]: [Exploration-exploitation dilemma on Wikipedia](https://en.wikipedia.org/wiki/Exploration-exploitation_dilemma).